-Table 2 Existing literature on interpreters' voice as part of public speaking
+Table 2.
+Existing literature on voice as part of public speaking.

-AIIC (1999) Yes Yes Yes Yes: interpreters were advised to watch out for their volume of voice; interpreters' voice was compared to "the well-trained voices of neuvronders and commentators" Cecot (2001) Yes Yes Yes newsreaders and commentators".
-"Voice control, namely loudness, intonation, diction, speech rate and, obviously, pauses are tools at the disposal of public speakers" (p.
-68).
-Harvey (2003) Yes Yes Yes: according to the author, emotions affected interpreters' voice in interpreting.
+Authors On voice?
+On using voice?
+On the effect of being (un)pleasant?
+Any definition/notion regarding the concept in question?
+Schweda- Nicholson (1985) Yes Yes Yes Yes: volume of speech and intonation were problems for interpreting students' speech delivery.
+Kurz and Pöchhacker (1995) Yes Yes Yes: Media interpreters' voice was compared to a newsreader's or commentator's.
+AIIC (1999) Yes Yes Yes Yes: interpreters were advised to watch out for their volume of voice; interpreters' voice was compared to 'the well-trained voices of newsreaders and commentators'.
+Cecot (2001) Yes Yes Yes Yes: 'Voice control, namely loudness, intonation, diction, speech rate and, obviously, pauses are tools at the disposal of public speakers'. (p.
+68) Harvey (2003) Yes Yes Yes: according to the author, emotions affected interpreters' voice in interpreting.
 Kurz (2003) Yes Yes Yes: according to the author, emotions affected interpreters' voice in interpreting.
 Trewin (2003) Yes Yes Yes Yes: specific suggestions were made for achieving a good presenting voice, as below: accent: to do with pronunciation.
-"The limit must be that any accent that interferes with intelligibility is unacceptable" (p.
+'The limit must be that any accent that interferes with intelligibility is unacceptable' (p.
 24) a calm and relaxing voice breathing: Control breathing correctly. projecting: Speak up but not shout.
-"At the same time you must sound natural" (p.
-33) diction: "Do not be embarrassed to use your mouth to shape words.
+'At the same time you must sound natural' (p.
+33) diction: 'Do not be embarrassed to use your mouth to shape words.
 Make your lips frame the syllables accurately and don't rush.
-Speak out strongly and clearly" (p.
+Speak out strongly and clearly' (p.
 34) pace emphasis and intonation Valero-Garcés (2005) Yes Yes Yes: according to the author, emotions affected interpreters' voice in interpreting.
 Besson et al. (2005) Yes Yes Yes: according to the authors, emotions affected interpreters' voice in interpreting.
 Russo (2005) Yes Yes Yes: media interpreters' voice was compared to a newsreader's or commentator's.
 Lu (2007) Yes Yes Yes: according to the author, intonation was important for good speech delivery.
 Ma (2010) Yes Yes Yes: according to the author, volume was important for good speech delivery.
-Amato & Mack (2011) Yes Yes Yes: media interpreters' voice was compared to a newsreader's or commentator's.
-Bontempo & Malcolm (2011) Yes Yes Yes: according to the author, emotions affected interpreters' voice in interpreting.
+Amato and Mack (2011) Yes Yes Yes: media interpreters' voice was compared to a newsreader's or commentator's.
+Bontempo and Malcolm (2011) Yes Yes Yes: according to the author, emotions affected interpreters' voice in interpreting.
 Nolan (2012) Yes Yes Yes Yes: tones and emotions affected interpreters' voice in interpreting; recording was the method for one to correct these.
-Gilles (2013) Yes Yes Yes Yes: volume is a voice feature; good intonation is a public speaking skill; interpreters need to "speak, when interpreting, like a competent public speaker giving their own speech" (p.
-99); breathing exercises helps for a better voice.
+Gilles (2013) Yes Yes Yes Yes: volume is a voice feature; good intonation is a public speaking skill; interpreters need to 'speak, when interpreting, like a competent public speaker giving their own speech' (p.
+99); breathing exercises help for a better voice.
 Wang and Mu (2013) Yes Yes Yes: intonation and volume were important for speech delivery.